-STANDING VS. SITTING
+CALORIES BURNED: STANDING VS. SITTING

-WALKING VS. RIDING
+CALORIES BURNED: WALKING VS. RIDING

 When you get out of a car and walk, you triple your calorie-burning from, on average, 70 per hour to 250.
 (Stats are for a 150-pound person.
 The heavier you are, the more you’ll burn.
-If you’re 225, estimate 105 riding, 375 walking.)
+If you’re 225 lbs., estimate 105 calories riding, 375 calories walking.)
 In this age of direct-delivery everything, we’re growing accustomed to only strolling to our front doors.
 Make opportunities to perambulate.
 For example, parking lots—the bigger the better—are walking tracks.
-Instead of driving about, burning fuel but not calories, trying to nab a space near the business entrance, do the opposite.
+Instead of driving about, burning fuel but not calories, trying to nab a space near the entrance, do the opposite.
 Park as far away as you can, so you’ll have to walk as long as possible.
 As an added bonus, you’ll probably find lots of spaces where no door-flinger will ding your Lambo.

-BRISK VS. SLOW
+CALORIES BURNED: BRISK WALK VS. SLOW WALK

 So, you’re walking, maybe in a parking lot or shopping center, maybe in an airport or on a path with your dog—pick up the pace.
-By going from a lollygagging amble to a brisk near-jog, you can triple your caloric expenditure.
+By going from a lollygagging amble to a brisk near-jog you can triple your caloric expenditure.
 You can also alternate between tempos, thus turning your walk into high-intensity interval training (HIIT), an especially effective form of cardio.

-STAIRS VS. ELEVATOR
+CALORIES BURNED: STAIRS VS. ELEVATOR

 This is no contest.
 You burn about two calories trudging up a 12-step flight of stairs, 300 per hour.
 Compare that to the 90 per hour of a 150-lb. person riding an elevator.
+But don’t trudge.
 Up your pace to brisk and you torch 10 calories per minute, 600 per hour.
-And stair-running burns 15 per minute, 10 times more than riding a lift.
+And stair-running burns 15 calories per minute, 10 times more than riding a lift.
 Stepping is one of the most intense forms of cardio, and there are stairs in every multi-story building, no waiting.
 Free and very effective cardio sessions are always at your disposal.

-CHORES VS. COUCH
+CALORIES BURNED: CHORES VS. COUCH